Student Initiative Fund

 - the extent to which the project, activity or event promotes Queen’s University in a positive manner.

-Successful applicants must complete a SIF Report Form and submit your final budget (update the budget document you submitted with your application) within 30 business days of the completion of the activity.
+Successful applicants must complete a SIF Report Form and submit a final budget (update the budget document you submitted with your application) within 30 business days of the completion of the activity.
+Failure to do so will disqualify future applications.

 What is eligible for funding?